zhangbaijin/From-Redundancy-to-Relevance/README.md

 ```
 ## Acknowledgement

-This repo is built on [LLaVA](https://github.com/haotian-liu/LLaVA) (models), [OPERA](https://github.com/shikiw/OPERA) (CHAIR evaluation) and [FastV](https://github.com/pkunlp-icler/FastV).
+This repo is built on [LLaVA](https://github.com/haotian-liu/LLaVA) (models), [OPERA](https://github.com/shikiw/OPERA) (CHAIR evaluation) and [FastV](https://github.com/pkunlp-icler/FastV) (Image Token Truncation).
 Many thanks for their efforts.
 The use of our code should also follow the original licenses.